jazzband/Watson/docs/user-guide/commands.md

 `-t, --to DATE` | The date at which the log should stop (inclusive).
 Defaults to tomorrow.
 `-p, --project TEXT` | Logs activity only for the given project.
 You can add other projects by using this option several times.
 `-T, --tag TEXT` | Logs activity only for frames containing the given tag.
 You can add several tags by using this option multiple times
+`-r, --round-to INTEGER` | Rounds log values up to the nearest x minutes.Defaults to no rounding.
 `--help` | Show this message and exit.

 ## `merge`